nikkieverett/recipe-app/recipes/almond-joy-cookies.md

   * Stir until combined

-  * Scoop out dough with a cookie scoop onto prepared bakinsheet
+  * Scoop out dough with a cookie scoop onto prepared bakingsheet

   * Moisten the tips of your fingers with water and shape into disc